swiftlang/swift/docs/CppInteroperability/Roadmap.md

   char *end() { return storage + size; } // Projects internal storage
 ```

 Because `string` is an owned type, the Swift compiler cannot represent a projection of its storage, so the `begin`, `end`, and `c_str` APIs are not imported.
+A projection is only valid as long as the storage it points to is valid.
+Projections of reference types are usually safe because reference types have storage with long, stable lifetimes, but projections of owned types are more dangerous because the storage associated with a specific copy usually has a much shorter lifetime (therefore most of these projections of owned storage cannot yet be imported).